How to disable WP-Cron and run It manually

 If you're not sure how to access your cPanel service — please, follow this guide before continuing: How do I login to cPanel?

-Disabling the default WordPress cron (WP-Cron) and setting up a server cron job can help improve your site's performance, especially if you have a high-traffic site.
+Disabling the default WordPress cron (WP-Cron) and setting up a hosting/server-based cron job instead can help improve your site's performance, especially if you have a high-traffic site.

 1. Access your WordPress installation directory by logging into your cPanel and navigating to the 'File Manager'.